Botspot/Pi-Power-Tools/README.md

 The menu button opens this window by default.
 Enter [IMG Mode](https://github.com/Botspot/Pi-Power-Tools#img-mode) or [USB Mode](https://github.com/Botspot/Pi-Power-Tools#usb-mode) from here.
 The Update button will appear if an update is available.
 ### Settings
 ![settings](https://i.ibb.co/Cz9YMDj/settings.png)
-Currently, you can change what the menu button opens by default - (Flash, IMG Mode, USB Mode, and Home), if the Boot Button launches the Desktop, and whether or not to run `zerofree` when the Shrink Button is clicked.
+Currently, you can change what the menu button opens by default - (Flash, IMG Mode, USB Mode, and Home), if the Boot Button launches the Desktop, whether or not to run `zerofree` when the Shrink Button is clicked, and how much free space to add when the 'X GB free' button is clicked.

 ## IMG Mode